 For an explanation of how your identity provider groups map over to New Relic groups, see How your groups map over.

 To use automated user management to import users from your identity provider:

 - Recommended: first review the requirements.

 - Use the authentication domain UI to enable SCIM as the source of users.

 If you have issues, contact your account representative.

 After being provisioned, your users can click on the New Relic SCIM/SSO application tile in their identity provider to be logged into New Relic.

-To learn more about New Relic's roles and capabilities, see Standard roles.
+To learn more about New Relic's roles and permissions, see Standard roles.